Chabrias: Boeotian War (378–371 BC)

 In the winter of 379–8 BC, Thebes and Sparta went to war over Thebes efforts to unite Boeotia into a federated state.
-Sparta had previously occupied Thebes’ Cadmeia, killed the leaders of the anti-Spartan faction in the city and were supporting by force a pro-Spartan regime.
-This winter, exiled Thebans living in Athens returned to their city and killed the Spartan commander, along with the Theban politicians complicit with them, and forced the Spartan garrison to quit the city.
+Sparta had previously occupied Thebes’ Cadmeia, killed Ismenias, the leader of the anti-Spartan faction in the city and were supporting by force a pro-Spartan regime.
+This winter, exiled Thebans living in Athens returned to their city and killed the pro-Spartan oligarchs, and forced the Spartan garrison to quit the city.
 Sparta responded by sending an army under the command of one of its kings, Cleombrotus, to reestablish the status quo.
 To prevent this army from passing through Attica on its way north, Chabrias was dispatched to the border region to guard the road that led through Eleutherai.
 This forced Cleombrotus to enter Boeotia by another route.

 Athens soon joined the war on the Theban side and in the spring of 378 BC, King Agesilaos II of Sparta led an army of eighteen thousand Peloponnesians into Boeotia to attack Thebes.
 Chabrias was dispatched with a mercenary force of five thousand to assist the Thebans in holding off the attack.
 Taking a position at the top of a ridge near the city, the combined Theban/Athenian army waited as the Peloponnesians approached.
 The first wave of the attack was by the Spartan peltasts and was easily repulsed.
 Agesilaos ordered his hoplites to attack next and as they began to climb the ridge, Chabrias gave a signal and the whole Athenian force, joined by the Theban Sacred Band, instantly stood at ease – shields leaning on each soldier's left knee and spears resting on the ground, pointing upward.
 It was a gesture of contempt, but it also spoke to the high level of discipline of the troops and gave Agesilaos pause.
 Rather than attack such a force while climbing uphill, he recalled his forces and left the field.
 Though the Peloponnesians were free to ravage the surrounding country, Thebes itself was safe.
 It was a moral and psychological victory for Thebes, and...This device was so extolled by fame throughout Greece, that Chabrias chose to have the statue, which was erected to him at the public charge by the Athenians in the agora, made in that posture.
 Hence it happened that wrestlers, and other candidates for public applause, adopted, in the erection of their statues, those postures in which they had gained a victory.
 In 378 BC, Athens began building what is called the Second Athenian Confederacy.
 Cities from all over Greece signed on, including almost all those on the island of Euboea.
 Histiaia, at the north end of the island, was the one holdout, due to Athens having driven out the citizens in 446 and established a Cleruchy there.